MinhChauNGUYEN/praatfig/README.md

 ## Requiments
 ##
 ## Comments, suggestions, question, etc.
-If you have a bug or an idea, please submit an issue to MinhChauNGUYEN/praatfig or send and email to minhchau.ntm@gmail
+If you have a bug or an idea, please submit an issue to **MinhChauNGUYEN/praatfig** or send an email to minhchau.ntm@gmail.com
-1.